-Following the decision of allowing visa-free travel for 5 European countries, Vietnam announced to cut stamping fee for visa on arrival in a bid to boost tourism.
-From November 23, 2015, the standard stamping fee will be reduced to US$25 from US$ 45 for 30-day single-entry visas and US$ 50 from previous US$95 for three-month multiple entry visas.
+Following the decision of allowing visa-free travel for 5 European countries, Vietnam announced to cut stamping fee for Visa on Arrival (VOA) in a bid to boost tourism.
+From November 23, 2015, the standard stamping fee will be reduced to US$25 from US$ 45 for 30-day single-entry visa and US$ 50 from previous US$95 for three-month multiple entry visa.

 Travelers can now pay a lower fee for getting Vietnam visa on arrival.
-Photo taken in Notre Dame Cathedral, Hanoi, Vietnam.
+The photo was taken in Notre Dame Cathedral, Hanoi Vietnam.

 "We are informing our customers about this good news.
-The lower visa stamp fee will save a lot for them, especially for those enter Vietnam then travel on to Laos and Cambodia and re-enter Vietnam in order to return home. " said Wanda Tang, Odyssey Sales Manager.
+The lower visa stamp fee will save a lot for them, especially for those entering Vietnam then travel on to Laos and Cambodia and re-enter Vietnam in order to return home, " said Wanda Tang, Odyssey Sales Manager.

 "Though the cost for getting Vietnam visa on arrival is reduced, travelers still run the risk of waiting up to 90 minutes in the airport while the visa officers decide whose turn it is to do some work.
 For those who hate long-time waiting, it's still advised to get the visa before you leave," she further added.